jefflueck/jefflueck/README.md

 </a>

 ### Here is a little about me!
-- 🔭 I’m currently working on a building a full-stack web app for making a baseball roster using all players past and present.
+- 🔭 I’m currently working on Hack for LA Website Team as a Software Engineer.
-- 🌱 I’m currently learning Data Structures and Algorythms
+- 🌱 I’m currently learning GitHub Actions.
 - 🤔 I’m looking for help with anything code related.
 Love to learn from more experienced people! 😄 💻
 - 📫 How to reach me: lueckcfd@yahoo.com
 - ⚡ Fun fact: I'm switching careers after 20+ years in one industry.
 Email me and I would love to share my journey and choice to change!